jaiamin/CLIP/README.md

-# CLIP: Composite Layering Image Processor
+# CLIP: A Composite Layering Image Processor

 CLIP provides a comprehensive set of features, including the ability to create new collage projects with desired dimensions and max values, add various layers and images, apply filters to layers, load/save projects, save completed composite images in various image formats.